MartijnWisse/mirte_workshop/markers.md

 `$ rosrun mirte_workshop pose_manager.py`

-This will provide two new services with you can test with"
+This will provide two new services with you can test with

 ```
 rosservice call /store_current_pose "{}"